 Then the drip, drip, drip of charges from the SDNY, from Mueller, court filings, indictments, of Russian trolls and fixers and frauds and money laundering fools who surrounded Trump began to be exposed, and one after another of the original cast of the White House staff and admin were kicked out or walked out, until the man had no one beside him but crooked loyal pansies with nothing to lose.

 And, so I write.
 I write for the same reason I did in the beginning because I’m grieving.
-But not like the grief after mom’s death, hers was more simple, sadder, and I cherished the gifts I had.
+But not like the grief after mom’s death, hers was simpler, sadder, and I cherished the gifts I had.

 I seek truth, because it is something I know how to do.